 - Avoid inflammatory foods.
 Inflammatory foods stimulate the immune system to release both inflammatory cytokines and histamine.
 These foods include gluten, sugar, fried foods, processed foods, excessive red meat and dairy.

 - Increase intake of anti-histamine foods.
-These include onions, garlic, turmeric, ginger, peppermint, thyme, oregano, watercress, pomegranate, basil, carrots, broccoli, fennel, chamomile, reishi mushrooms.
+These include onions, garlic, turmeric, ginger, peppermint, thyme, oregano, watercress, pomegranate, basil, carrots, broccoli, fennel, and chamomile

 - Liver detoxification of oestrogen.
 This involves supporting phase 1 liver detoxification of oestrogen with DIM and phase 2 liver detoxification via methylation with Activated B vitamins and methylfolate (you can read more about methylation here).